paralus/website/blog/2022-07-29-paralus-quickstart-microk8s/index.md

 ##### Updating /etc/hosts

-Add two new lines in `/etc/hosts` file along with the IP address obtained and the hostnames
+Add two new lines in `/etc/hosts` file along with the IP address obtained and the hostnames.
+This ensures that the target cluster is able to resolve the hostname and reach the LoadBalancer IP address.

+Only when the same microk8s cluster is imported, we specify the hostAliases, else the local system's /etc/hosts file is enough.

 ```bash
 192.168.0.200 5dceca49-c6cd-4a2b-b65a-f193c4fa001f.user.paralus.local